fooshen/MCPwithVnet/VNET.md

     <img width="800" height="505" alt="image" src="https://github.com/user-attachments/assets/48a6e9fe-4b90-4278-b0bb-f29f35c6c654" />

-20. If you head back into the Function App for the MCP Server, we can confirm this has public network access disabled, and it is using a private end point!
+19. If you head back into the Function App for the MCP Server, we can confirm this has public network access disabled, and it is using a private end point!

     <img width="900" height="404" alt="image" src="https://github.com/user-attachments/assets/d5e362a6-8801-434c-a7b4-52f53036efe9" />

+20. Be aware that once you have assigned your Power Platform Environment to an Enteprrise Policy, all supported connectors will be using the delegated VNet.
+If you need to connect to internet resources as well using the same set of connectors in the same environment, you will need to configurea additional resources for your Vnet - including your Network Security Group and NAT Gateway.
+Please refer to the [Virtual Network support white paper](https://learn.microsoft.com/en-us/power-platform/admin/virtual-network-support-whitepaper#configuration-considerations) for more information.

+References: